-In grades 1 to 2 a student must pass math, reading, language arts, spelling, science, and social studies.
-Failure to pass four subjects will result in retention (excluding spelling).
+In grades 1 to 2 a student must pass math, reading, language arts, science, and social studies.
+Failure to pass five subjects will result in retention.

 In grades 3 to 8 a student must pass math, reading/language arts (combined grade), science, and social studies.
 Failure to pass these four subjects will result in retention.